OpenSourceEconomics/econ-project-templates/docs/src/program_environments.rst

     $ conda list

 If you want to add a package to your environment, run
-.. comment: where can I find the options for packages I would like to install?
+.. comment:: where can I find the options for packages I would like to install?
 .. code:: console

     $ conda install [package]